Miniature Groodle Puppies For Sale

 Miniature Groodles Description:

 The Miniature Groodle (also known as Goldendoodle) is amongst some the most popular family dogs.
 A hybrid or “designer dog”, the Miniature Groodle is the result of a Golden Retriever crossed with a Miniature Poodle, although these days the modern Miniature Groodle is usually a Multi-Generation Miniature Groodle.
 What is a Multi-Generation Miniature Groodle?
 Well, professional Miniature Groodle breeders like Chevromist Kennels,have been working hard to reach what is termed in the dog breeding world as a “standard”.
 Professional Miniature Groodle breeders are always trying to improve the breed by aiming to produce puppies with particular breed traits.
 In this case, Chevromist and other breeders aim to produce Miniature Groodle puppies which consistently have a non-shedding coat, a placid and easy going temperament, a size between 35cm and 45cm and to eliminate certain health issues which can be eliminated while reducing the risk of those which cannot.
 This is part of the “standard” professional Miniature Groodle breeders are progressing to.
+To increase genetic diversity and to be able to produce certain colours like Chocolate, Multi-Generation Groodle breeders have bred Miniature Groodles with Labradoodles in the past.
+This means that Multi-Generation Groodles include Poodle, Golden Retriever and Labradoodle in their heritage.

 The Groodle was originally breed as a large breed alternative to the very popular Cavoodle (Cavalier King Charles Spaniel x Poodle) and Spoodle (Cocker Spaniel x Poodle), the Groodle which now comes in a variety of sizes from the large “Standard”, medium “Medium” and the small “Miniature”,has proven to be a perfect dog for families and singles alike.